mostafa-meerzad/javascript-with-mosh/NOTES.md

 for slicing arrays are following ways

-`Array.slice(startIndex, endIndex)` returns a new array containing elements from startingIndex-element to the endIndex-element bot not the endIndex-element.
+`Array.slice(startIndex, endIndex)` returns a new array containing elements from startingIndex-element to the endIndex-element but not the endIndex-element.

 **startIndex** is 0 by default and the **endIndex** is the **targetArray.length-1**